rookie0o9/rookie0o9.github.io/_projects/2019_MLDataset.md

 | 2017          | [https://purl.stanford.edu/kp222tm1554](https://purl.stanford.edu/kp222tm1554) |
 | 2018          | [https://purl.stanford.edu/nk828sc2920](https://purl.stanford.edu/nk828sc2920) |

-The AIA and HMI data is split in to monthly files, and EVE is provided as one file as shown in the table below (for 2010) where XX can be replaced by the respective 2-digit number corresponding to the required month:
+The AIA and HMI data is split in to monthly files (XX is the 2-digit representation of the month), and EVE is provided as one file such as shown in the table below:

 | AIA                 |   HMI             |    EVE                  |
 | :------------------ | :---------------- | :---------------------- |